project-gemmi/gemmi/docs/analysis.rst

   >>> cob
   <gemmi.Op("x-z/2,y-z/2,z/2")>

-This operator transforms Niggli cell to the original cell:
+This operator transforms Niggli cell to the original cell (so it's actually *the inverse* of the reduction change-of-basis):

 .. doctest::